News at ֱ

 Search Results

-"Dakota Modern" was on display this past summer at the South Dakota Art Museum at South Dakota State University in Brookings.
+You searched: "Dakota Modern" was on display this past summer at the South Dakota Art Museum at South Dakota State University in Brookings.
 The museum welcomed the public to a free opening-day celebration on June 10, along with educational events and programming related to Oscar Howe throughout the summer and beyond.

 A September performance of “La Boheme” at the Oscar Larson Performing Arts Center became the opportunity of a lifetime for 30 SDSU School of Performing Arts students who were selected to participate in the opera.